 We only wanted to visit a single place near the town,

 partly for the building itself, partly for its location and also for the journey to arrive there; non were a disappointment.
-From the mini-bus stop in Stepantsminda the walk up to the church was a trek of about an hour, we took a direct route which in places needed using the trees to haul us up steep sections.
+From the mini-bus stop in Stepantsminda the walk up to the church was a trek of about an hour, we took a direct route, which in places needed using the trees to grab onto and haul us up steep sections.
 Non the less we arrived at the spectacular site, overlooked by snow-covered mountains and overlooking the town far below.

 The church seemed to be a place of pilgrimage and it was packed with visitors.
 Having struggled up, we took the easier track down for fear of tumbling down the slope.
 And so, after a poor meal in what appeared the town’s best restaurant, we returned home to Tbilisi.

 I managed to get the front seat and the driver was extremely kind in organising his driving, (slowing down, taking longer on stops etc) so that I obtained better photos.
 All in all a worthwhile trip.